AdobeDocs/commerce-admin.en/help/stores-purchase/paypal-billing-agreements.md

 ## Manage billing agreements

-The _Billing Agreements_ page lists all billing agreements between your store and its customers.
+The _[!UICONTROL Billing Agreements]_ page lists all billing agreements between your store and its customers.
 Merchants can filter the records by the customer or billing agreement information including billing agreement reference ID, status, and creation date.
 Each record includes general information about the billing agreement, and all sales orders that have used it as a payment method.
 You can view, cancel, or delete customer billing agreements.
 A canceled billing agreement can be deleted only by the store administrator.

 ![Billing agreements](./assets/billing-agreements.png)<!-- zoom -->

 ### View a billing agreement

-1. On the _Admin_ sidebar, go to  **Sales** > _Operations_ > **Billing Agreements**.
+1. On the _Admin_ sidebar, go to **[!UICONTROL Sales]** > _[!UICONTROL Operations]_ > **[!UICONTROL Billing Agreements]**.

 1. Find the billing agreement in the list and click to open it.

-Each billing agreement page consists of two tabs: _General Information_ and _Related Orders_.
+Each billing agreement page consists of two tabs: _[!UICONTROL General Information]_ and _[!UICONTROL Related Orders]_.

 #### General Information

 This tab includes the general information about the billing agreement:

-- Reference ID: A unique numeric identifier that is assigned to current billing agreement.
+- [!UICONTROL Reference ID]: A unique numeric identifier that is assigned to current billing agreement.
-- Customer: Customer's account assigned to current billing agreement.
+- [!UICONTROL Customer]: Customer's account assigned to current billing agreement.
-- Status: Payment agreement status.
+- [!UICONTROL Status]: Payment agreement status.
-- Created At: Creation date.
+- [!UICONTROL Created At]: Creation date.
-- Updated At: Update date.
+- [!UICONTROL Updated At]: Update date.

 ![Billing Agreement View](./assets/billing-agreement-view.png)<!-- zoom -->